olivercalder/rust-kernel/README.md

-# learn-rust
+# rust-kernel

-A Rust kernel based on Phil Opperman's Blog OS, and some toy programs to learn rust.
+A Rust unikernel based on Phil Opperman's Blog OS, designed to execute lambda functions in a serverless environment.